 Fiancé(e)s of U.S. citizens also have a path to a green card, but they don’t fit into one of the categories above.
 Learn more about the K-1 visa path to a green card for fiancés.

 Additionally, the widow(er) of a U.S. citizen may be eligible for a green card if he or she was married at the time the U.S. citizen spouse died.
 Certain family member victims of battery or extreme cruelty by a U.S. citizen may also be eligible to apply for a green card through a VAWA self-petition.
-Generally, widow(er) and VAWA self-petitioners are best served by working through an immigration attorney.
+These cases can get complicated.
+Therefore, widow(er) and VAWA self-petitioners should generally work with an immigration attorney to apply.

 On the other hand, grandparents, grandchildren, nephews, nieces, uncles, aunts, cousins and in-laws cannot be directly petitioned.